 How Do Kidney Stones Form?

 Your kidneys can form stones when your urine contains too much of certain types of minerals.
 A lack of proper hydration is a common cause of kidney stones because higher concentrations of minerals get into your urine stream.
 Slightly less than 10 percent of the population will have at least one kidney stone at some point in their life.
-They are more common in men than women.
+These are more common in men than in women.
 Obesity and diabetes are additional risk factors.

-People with small kidney stones don’t always know that they have them because they don’t cause any symptoms.
+People with small kidney stones may be unaware that they have anything wrong due to no symptoms.
 The first sign is typically intense pain when the stone moves from the kidney into the urethra.
-This is the tube that moves urine from your kidneys to your bladder.
-Despite being very painful, most kidney stones pass through urination and don’t require any treatment.
-If the stones don’t pass on their own, you may need to undergo a medical procedure to break them up so they’re small enough to leave your body.
+This tube moves urine from your kidneys to your bladder.
+Despite being very painful, most kidney stones pass through urination and do not require any treatment.
+If the stones do not pass, you may need to undergo a medical procedure to break these up so that you may pass the stones.

 Common Indications of Kidney Stones

 Once a kidney stone has passed into your urethra, your body will likely give you several clues as to what is happening.
 The most common symptoms associated with kidney stones include: